DagoDragony/itwiki/keys/index.md

 coproc (zathura "$booksFolder/$1 &)      # for running commmand as separate process

 echo "sth\nhello\n" | tr '\n' ' '        # translate(replace) all new lines with spaces

+w                                        # show logged users and what are they doing who                                      # whoami # current user id
 ```

 ## Sbt